flutterwtf/mcp_flutter/README.md

 >
 > Have a nice day!

+## 🎉 v2 released! 🎉

-v2 released!
-Now Flutter MCP server works without forwarding server.
-Please see [Architecture](https://github.com/Arenukvern/mcp_flutter/blob/main/ARCHITECTURE.md) for more details.
+Now Flutter MCP server works without forwarding server and devtools extension.
+See more in [CHANGELOG.md](CHANGELOG.md).

-## ⚠️ WARNING ⚠️
+## ⚠️ WARNING

 Dump RPC methods (like `dump_render_tree`), may cause huge amount of tokens usage or overload context.
 Therefore now they are disabled by default, but can be enabled via environment variable `DUMPS_SUPPORTED=true`.